OlehDzhumyk/flask-react-messenger/docs/API_DESIGN.md

 # API Design Specification

-This document outlines the RESTful API endpoints and the WebSocket events strategy.
+This document outlines the RESTful API endpoints and the architecture strategy.
 All REST endpoints are prefixed with `/api`.

 ## 1. Authentication